kanekoshoyu/exchange-collection/README.md

 ## notes
 - the `ag` command seems to be deprecated and cannot generate code properly
 - you can install `asyncapi-preview` extension on vs code for preview
-- AsyncAPI `python-sanic-template` was failing
+- comnunity AsyncAPI templates like `python-sanic-template` are not working properly

 ## partnership
 I keep this project opensource so that everyone can take part of it.
 If you have any OpenAPI / AsyncAPI document for a crypto exchange, you are more than welcome to add with a pull request, or I am willing to purchase as well.